Table of contents edited volume

 - The contributions are usually not counted.

-- If the volume consists of several parts which should be separated by intermediate pages, list the corresponding headings in the table of contents and insert the titles on their own separate page in the respective place in the manuscript.
+- If the volume consists of several parts which should be separated by divider pages, list the corresponding headings in the table of contents and insert the titles on their own separate page in the respective place in the manuscript.

 Sample table of contents edited volume